AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Methodology

-The format reward $r_{acc}$ enforces strict adherence to the required output format.
+\textbf{Format Reward} The format reward $r_{acc}$ enforces strict adherence to the required output format.
 The model must produce responses in the form: \emph{"<think>thinking process here</think><answer>($x_1, y_1$), ...,($x_n, y_n$)</answer>"}.
 A value of 1 is assigned if the format is correct, otherwise 0.
-In summary, the total reward for a response $ o_i $ is defined by:

-To quantify the relative quality of all response $ \{r_1, \ldots, r_G\} $, GRPO normalizes these scores by subtracting the group mean and dividing by the standard deviation.
+In summary, the total reward for a response $ o_i $ is calculated as: $ r_i = r_{\text{acc}}^i + r_{\text{format}}^i. $ To quantify the relative quality of all responses $ \{r_1, \ldots, r_G\} $, GRPO normalizes these scores by subtracting the group mean and dividing by the standard deviation.
 Consequently, the advantage for each response can be formulated by:

 where $ A_i $ is the relative advantage of the $ i $-th answer.
 Then the optimization objective further incorporates a regularization term to ensure the updated policy $ \pi_\theta $ remains close to the original reference policy $ \pi_{\text{ref}} $.
 This is achieved by adding a KL-divergence term $D_{\text{KL}}(\cdot \,\|\, \cdot)$ to the loss function: